ericpetersensa/lazy-gm-prep/README.md

 - **One-click GM Prep:** Adds a "Create GM Prep" button to the Journal Directory (inline and in the header menu).
 - **Session Journal Generator:** Creates a new journal for each session, auto-incremented and dated in your local timezone.
 Always uses the highest-numbered session as the source.
 - **Smart Clue Checklist:** On the "4.
 Define Secrets & Clues" page, only unchecked clues are copied to the next session.
-Blank lines are filled with "Add Clue" (no numbering).
+Blank lines are filled with "Clue" (no numbering).
 - **Direct Click-to-Toggle:** Instantly mark clues as complete (☐/☑) by clicking them in view mode—no overlay required.
 Changes persist automatically.
 - **Overlay Panel:** Optional floating ☰ Secrets button lets you toggle clues in a pop-out panel.
 - **Horizontal Rule:** Each page now includes a horizontal rule (`<hr/>`) after the description for visual clarity.